GerHobbelt/zsync2/README.md

 ## Functional description

-zsync is a well known tool for downloading and updating local files from HTTP servers using the well known algorithms rsync uses for diffing binary files.
+zsync is a well known tool for downloading and updating local files from HTTP servers using the well known algorithms rsync used for diffing binary files.
 Therefore, it becomes possible to synchronize modifications by exchanging the changed blocks locally using `Range:` requests.